bcomnes/wtpa2-python/README.md

 wtpa2-python
 ============

-python implementation of the WTPA2 sample packer/extractor
+python2 implementation of the WTPA2 sample packer/extractor

 Commands take the form of ``python wtpa2.py COMMAND ARGUMENTS``